CatherineLi/GettingCleaningDataProject/README.md

 Task 5: From the data set in step 4, creates a second, independent tidy data setwith the average of each variable for each activity and each subject.
 ----------------------------------------------------------------------------------------------------------------------------

 To complete this task, I first splitted data into 180 groups, a group per subject per activity (180=30 subjects * 6 activities).
 I then use lappy to calculate the column average for each varaible.
-The resultant dataset is labeled "SecondTidyData".
-At the end, I write "SecondTidyData" into a txt file.
+The resultant dataset is labeled "TidyData".
+At the end, I write "TidyData" into a txt file.

 TidyData<-lapply(Splitinto180Groups, colMeans)
 write.table(TidyData, "C:/Users/qli/Desktop/GettingAndCleaningData20140927/project/TidyData.txt", sep="\t", row.name=FALSE)